 By signing up you will also get my free recipe ebook The Little Guide to Perfect Porridge too.
 Woo hoo!

-Having said that, I can confidently suggest you to use rice flour instead of plain flour.
+Having said that, I can confidently suggest you to use 1:1 gluten-free flour instead of plain flour.
 The texture will be slightly different, it’s a little denser with the same soft texture and buttery flavour.
 Everything else used in this recipe is gluten-free so it’s only this one switch to make it entirely gluten-free!

 How to store this pound cake